adfras/wa-rental-forecast/README.md

   Cache-Control: public, max-age=3600
 ```

-### Map metrics & legend
+### Map thresholds, metrics & legend

-- Forecast probability: colors interpolate from light yellow (0) to deep red (1) to show Pr[Δrent > 2%].
+- Event threshold selector: choose between the 1 %, 2 %, and 3 % rent-jump definitions that we evaluate in walk-forward validation.
+The default view is ≥ 2 % to match production.
-- Actual outcome: red = rise > 2%, green = not rise, grey = n/a (no realized data yet).
+- Forecast probability: colors interpolate from light yellow (0) to deep red (1) to show Pr[Δrent > selected threshold].
-- Correct @ 0.60: uses a 0.60 cutoff to classify a “predicted raise” (prob ≥ 0.60).
-Green = prediction matches actual; red = prediction does not match; grey = n/a.
-This cutoff is visualization‑only.
+- Actual outcome: red = rise above the threshold, green = not rise, grey = n/a (no realized data yet).
-- Error (prob − actual): blue (negative) → grey (0) → red (positive) diverging scale.
+- Model correctness: uses the per-month best-F1 probability cutoff surfaced in `summary.json`; green = prediction matches actual, red = mismatch, grey = n/a.
+This replaces the earlier fixed 0.60 cutoff.
-- Abs. error |prob − actual|: light to dark green with higher values darker.
+- Error (prob − actual) and |prob − actual| views remain available for quick calibration sweeps.

-Note: summary metrics in the footer (precision/recall/accuracy) are computed at a 0.50 threshold and are not affected by the “Correct @ 0.60” view.
+Note: footer metrics (precision/recall/accuracy) reflect the same best-F1 operating threshold that drives the correctness view.
+Accuracy at the legacy 0.50 cutoff is still exported in the summary JSON for tooling that needs it.

 ### Validation options (quick wins)